awsdocs/amazon-api-gateway-developer-guide/doc_source/how-to-deploy-api-with-console.md

 **Note**
  If the updated settings, such as enabling logging, requires a new IAM role, you can add the required IAM role without redeploying the API\.
 However, it can take a few minutes before the new IAM role takes effect\.
 Before that happens, traces of your API calls will not be logged even if you have enabled the logging option\.

-## Set Stage Variables for the Deployment<a name="how-to-deploy-api-set-stage-variables"></a>
+## Set Stage Variables for a REST API Deployment<a name="how-to-deploy-api-set-stage-variables"></a>

  For a deployment, you can set or modify stage variables to pass deployment\-specific data to the API integration at run time\.
 You can do this on the **Stage Variables** tab in the **Stage Editor**\.
-For more information, see instructions in [Set up Stage Variable for API Deployment](stage-variables.md)\.
+For more information, see instructions in [Set up Stage Variables for a REST API Deployment](stage-variables.md)\.

-## Associate a Stage with a Different Deployment<a name="how-to-deploy-change-deployment-console"></a>
+## Associate a Stage with a Different REST API Deployment<a name="how-to-deploy-change-deployment-console"></a>

  Because a deployment represents an API snapshot and a stage defines a path into a snapshot, you can choose different deployment\-stage combinations to control how users call into different versions of the API\.
 This is useful, for example, when you want to roll back API state to a previous deployment or to merge a 'private branch' of the API into the public one\.